-The athletic programs administered by the Catholic Diocese of Memphis are based on the premise that young adolescents between the ages of 10 and 15 have special spiritual, intellectual, emotional, social and physical needs, which are best met in an environment, which is distinct from not only elementary school but also high school athletic programs.
+The athletic programs administered by the Catholic Diocese of Memphis are based on the premise that young adolescents between the ages of 10 and 15, (grades 4 – 8) have special spiritual, intellectual, emotional, social and physical needs, which are best met in an environment, which is distinct from not only elementary school but also high school athletic programs.
 The Parochial Athletic Association (PAA) offers to its participants a sense of belonging and creates a climate resulting in young people who work toward developing strengths and improving weaknesses.
 This atmosphere allows young adolescents to experience positive growth and development now and in the future.
 Athletic programs, which are based on the teachings of Christ and rooted in the teaching of His Church, provide avenues for learning which foster positive attitudes about self and others.
-The PAA also offers athletic programs for the younger children (school age – grade 4) a league that offers soccer, basketball, baseball and softball – this league is known as the Charlie Brown/Lucy League (CBLL).
+The PAA also offers athletic programs for the younger children, ages 5 – 9, (grades 1-4); this league is known as the Charlie Brown/Lucy League (CBLL).

 Within the five principal areas of maturation typifying the young adolescent years: spiritual, intellectual, emotional, social and physical, administrators and coaches of PAA programs work harmoniously with church/school leaders and teachers and utilize a variety of instructional techniques.
 The instructional aspects of PAA programs are participant-centered and specifically geared to meet individual player needs.
 No interested adolescent is “cut” from a team, i.e. denied participation on a church/school-sponsored team in a PAA league.
 Furthermore, all PAA programs and related activities receive equal planning and support.
 The respect for the human dignity of each participant is at the forefront of all decision-making.